 Many of our greatest leaders have spoken profoundly on the subjects of happiness, dignity and self-respect.

 Tony Robbins said that “you get what you tolerate.”

 Eleanor Roosevelt said that “no one can make you feel inferior without your consent.”

 Malala said that “there’s a moment when you have to choose to be silent or to stand up.”

 And, Ghandi said that “they cannot take away our self-respect if we do not give it to them.”

 Remember these things as you go forth in love and in life.
-But, also remember what Jerry the bar owner said: that “sometimes you just need to say fuck you.”
+But, also remember what Jerry the bar owner said: “Sometimes you just need to say Fuck You.”